 Teaching is a passion for me.
-As an adjunct instructor at NYU and in-demand guest clinician, teaching is a cornerstone of my commitment to being a well-rounded and continually improving musician.
+As an in-demand guest clinician, adjunct professor at NYU, and a founder of the Northland Timpani Summit, teaching is a cornerstone of my commitment to being a well-rounded and continually improving musician.
 I’m eager to educate and pass on what I have learned.

 “What I’ve learned” has been somewhat unique, given my unorthodox path to the MET Orchestra.
 I was appointed principal timpanist in 2013; prior to that, I worked for 10 years as a senior scientist at a nanotechnology company in Chicago.
 I double-majored in physics and music as an undergraduate, and earned a master’s degree in electrical engineering.
 I did not attend a conservatory, nor do I hold a graduate degree in music.
 But for me, that’s actually been an asset — I feel that I’ve gained unique insight into the mutually-reinforcing realms of science and music, particularly in terms of how to engineer an audition process and what it really means to practice.

-So, while I did not attend a conservatory, I created my own experience that closely simulated it.
-I did so by investigating and implementing “Deliberate Practice” — a term derived from research documented in the highly-influential book Talent is Overrated, by Geoff Colvin.
+So, while I did not attend a conservatory, I crafted my own experience that closely simulated it.
+I did so by investigating and implementing “deliberate practice” — a term derived from research documented in the highly-influential book Talent is Overrated, by Geoff Colvin.
 I personally subscribe to its founding assumption: if there even is such a thing as “natural talent,” it becomes essentially irrelevant over the time frame it takes to “get really good.”
 The far more dominant factors are both how much you practice, but more importantly the quality of that practice.
 Therefore, the question I want students to ask themselves is not “am I good enough right now?” but rather “am I willing to do the work?”
-The focus and intensity of that work will determine your trajectory, and that is by far the most important thing.
+The focus and intensity of that work determines your trajectory, and that is by far the most important thing.

-Finally, our collective dedication to the art form comes from a passion for music-making.
+Our collective dedication comes from a passion for music-making.
 Music-making is expression, and expression requires inspiration.
 Puccini said, “Inspiration is an awakening, a quickening of all human faculties, and it is manifested in all high artistic achievements.”
 But as Brahms said, “without craftsmanship, inspiration is a mere reed shaken in the wind.”
-It is not enough to just feel the music well; I want to provide the best tools for refining its craft.
+It’s not enough to just feel the music well; I want to provide students the best means for refining its craft.